robgrace/NPTheme-Scripture/README.md

 - Link to BibleGateway (possibly retain OliveTree with alternate delimiters)
 - Dark theme!
 - Better regexp restricted to matching canonical Bible book names and abbreviations

+Please feel free to fork this repo and put in pull requests for changes you think would benefit others

 Thank you, and God bless!
 -Rob Grace ("gracius" on Discord)